The Dark Side of Gravity: B=-A Perturbations: Gravitational Waves

 For a rotating body with angular speed $\Omega$, equatorial ellipticity e, moment of inertia I in the rotating coordinates, $\omega =2\Omega$, $D_{11}(\omega )=\frac{eI}{4}$ and the radiated power reads:

 We find that an extra factor three eventually is needed to get the same lost total power 3P as in General Relativity.
-We interpret this as a strong indication that the h fields exists in 3 kinds.
-Though it is not yet already obvious which kind of symmetry is involved here, the analogy with the three mesons $\pi^+$, $\pi^-$, $\pi^0$, is attractive.
-These are Lorentz scalars just as the field $\Phi$ we may have defined by $g_{\mu\nu}=\Phi \eta_{\mu\nu}$ and even though they are massive while DG fields are massless, we shall explain later how our fields are expected to acquire mass.
+We interpret this as a strong indication that the h fields exist in 3 kinds.
+Though it is not obvious at first sight which kind of symmetry is involved here, the analogy with the three mesons $\pi^+$, $\pi^-$, $\pi^0$, is attractive.
+These are Lorentz scalars just as the field $\Phi$ we may have defined by $g_{\mu\nu}=\Phi \eta_{\mu\nu}$ and even though these are massive while DG fields are massless, we shall investigate later how our fields might acquire mass.

+For the B=-A wave perturbation we just computed, we of course assumed that the background metric is $\eta$ as we always did.
+One might wonder why now the B=-A field does not include the homogeneous cosmological solution B(t)=-A(t) we got in the previous section i.e why we didnt even try to find solutions for the total field about $\eta$ with conjugate elements:

+The reason is that the source term is of course still the same that we wrote for the cosmological differential equation which reduces to the dominant term $A^{1/2}( \rho_{0}+ \delta\rho)$ in the cold eras in presence of a perturbation $\delta\rho$, since $A>>1$ in the present universe.
+Thus keeping the dominant terms, the B=-A differential equation in this case is:

+hence our perturbation $\delta\rho$ is damped by a huge $A^{1/2}$ cosmological factor as a source for gravitational waves.
+Therefore the gravitational waves we dealed with when computing the decay of the binary pulsar are not at all perturbations of the cosmological field B(t)=-A(t).
+They are actually perturbations of the $\eta$ field which was also a trivial solution of our cosmological equations, a static self conjugate one !

+But the needed factor three strongly suggests the existence of two additional independent simultaneously propagating solutions: the ones we could have computed in exactly the same way, assuming that not only $\eta$ can play the role of the background but also our conjugate cosmological solutions themselves for a couple of new fields (thus new genuine degrees of freedom) of the B=-A kind on top of them.
+For the time being lets only investigate a perturbative solution for such new fields $h_A(r,t)$ and $h_{\tilde{A}}(r,t)$.
+What we mean is that on the geometric side of the action, we have three independent fields : about non dynamical homogeneous $A(t)\eta$ we have the field and its conjugate:

+and we will solve for the dynamical $h_A(r,t)$ (we omit tensor indices for the sake of readability).
+About non dynamical $\tilde{A}(t)\eta$ the conjugate fields are: